Double Take® Peach Flowering Quince

 A small shrub covered with stunning peach flowers in spring, a profuse bloomer; more compact than the species; thornless and does not produce fruit; a single-season showstopper adding vivid color in spring; prune gently to maintain shape

 Double Take® Peach Flowering Quince features showy peach cup-shaped flowers with buttery yellow eyes along the branches in mid spring before the leaves.
 The flowers are excellent for cutting.
-It has green foliage which emerges red in spring.
+It has green deciduous foliage which emerges red in spring.
 The glossy oval leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Double Take® Peach Flowering Quince is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.